stevevillardi/week3-hangman/README.md

 - Letter available to choose

 ### Features
-- Supports multi word arrays
+- Supports multi word arrays (separated by a "-")
 - Only accepts valid keypresses
 - Letter buttons for mouse/mobile play
 - Made using Bootstrap, jQuery, and Javascript